Adewale1010/all-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c: C program that prints 10 times the numbers, from 0 to 14
 6-print_line.c: C program that draws a straight line in the terminal 7-print_diagonal.c: C program that prints a diagonal line to the terminal using the character \
+8-print_square.c: C program that prints a square to the terminal using the character #